 - Represented private equity firm and health care companies in class action litigation in state and federal court.

-- Represented pro bono client in appeal of lawsuit alleging breach of contract and fraud.
+- Successfully represented pro bono client in appeal of lawsuit alleging breach of contract and fraud.